edreamleo/python-to-coffeescript/theory.md

 ts.leading_lines returns a list of otherwise ignored that
 a) preceded a given line and
-b) have not already been returned.

-It is straightforward. ts.leading_string is a convenience method that returns ''.join(self.leading_lines).
+b) have not already been returned. ts.leading_string is a convenience method that returns ''.join(self.leading_lines).
 The visitors of the CoffeeScriptTraverser class show how to use these methods.

 ### Using the TokenSync class